datawowio/cm-ruby/INSTALL.md

-After install CM
+After install Posmoni

 Run the generator

-  rails generate cm:install
+  rails generate posmoni:install

-This will install an initializer which describes ALL of CM's configuration options.
+This will install an initializer which describes all of Posmoni's configuration options.